happyplan/happyplan/readme.md

 ## Installation

-When everything above is okay, just run
+When everything above is okay, just run:

     $ npm install